 The University is committed to measuring results against self-defined and national standards.
 Through this ongoing assessment in which students, faculty, and staff participate, WSU will continuously improve and establish accountability for results.
 Thus, Winona State University reaffirms its social contract to provide educational benefits to the people of Minnesota, the nation, and the world.

 Five distinct colleges comprise the University: College of Business, College of Education, College of Liberal Arts, College of Nursing and Health Sciences, and the College of Science and Engineering.
-Through these colleges, Winona State University offers one associate’s degree program, 70 bachelor’s degree programs, 17 master’s degree programs, seven doctoral degree programs, two special degree programs, one undergraduate certificate program, and 20 graduate certificate programs.
+Through these colleges, Winona State University offers one associate’s degree program, 70 bachelor’s degree programs, 17 master’s degree programs, seven doctoral degree programs, two special degree programs, two undergraduate certificate program, and 20 graduate certificate programs.

 All programs are offered by highly qualified faculty in an environment that encourages a passion for learning and student service.
 There are 298 full-time and 153 part-time faculty members who dedicate themselves to delivering challenging rigorous academic programs while maintaining “small school closeness,” with classes averaging 24 students and a student-faculty ratio of 17:1.